dhrupad09/Statistical-Calculator/README.md

 # Statistical Calculator

 Created a python module to perform statistical calculations.
-For each calculation there is atleast one test to check for the correct value and another test to check for invalid input.
-Invalid input would throw an exception with a description of the problem.
+For each calculation there is at least one test to check for the correct value and another test to check for invalid input.
+Invalid input throws an exception with a description of the problem.

+## Contributors:
+### Rohit Kabra
+### Dhrupad Solanki
+### Brij Thota

-See below for calculations that can be performed.
+#### See below for calculations that can be performed.

 ## **Program calculates the following:**